Conferences and Events

 Predictions

-• Due to Covid-19, libraries are closed and in the countryside, there are no alternatives.
+• Due to Covid-19, libraries are closed, and there are no alternatives in the countryside.
 This is a massive opportunity to bring students into coworking.

 The Future of Work